Yusuf-M-Mirza/Project-2/README.md

   <p><em>Figure 8: Prevalence of Physical Illness by Occupation (±2% Margin of Error)</em></p>
 </div>

-- A typical reflection of poor mental health is a greater number of hours per week worked by employees.
+- **_"A typical reflection of poor mental health is a greater number of hours per week worked by employees."_**

-- **R² is **
+- **R² is 0.018 for Work-Life Balance and 0.0020 for Social Isolation.** It shows practically no significant correlation between either of the two variables and Hours (representing hours worked per week).
+It refutes the hypothesis that working more hours per week harms either Work-Life Balance or Social Isolation.

+- **R² is 0.030 for the correlation between Work-Life Balance and Social Isolation.** Although larger than the relationship between either variable and hours per week, it is still below a 0.05 alpha which allows us to write it off as insignificant.

+- The data therefore suggests the hypothesis is indeed false.

 <div align="center">
   <img src="https://i.imgur.com/fxWyJOZ.png" alt="TfL Cycle Hire" width="500" />
   <p><em>Figure 8: Prevalence of Physical Illness by Occupation (±2% Margin of Error)</em></p>
 </div>

-- There is also no statistically significant difference between work arrangements and the prevalence of mental illness.
-Standard deviation bars overlap.